danpeirce/roku-python-script/README.md

 ### YouTube Lingering Select

 In the YouTube app holding the remote OK key will bring up additional options.
 Options like **Don't recomend this channel**.
-Holding the Select key does not work the same way buy sending keydown rather then keypress on the Select does bring the options up.
+Holding the Select key does not work the same way but sending keydown rather then keypress on the Select does bring the options up.
 This Python script will do this if one uses the capital K. Use the lower case k for normal select.